 Jane Turner, PSQM National Director said, 'Gaining a Primary Science Quality Mark is a significant achievement for a school.
 The profile and quality of science teaching and learning in each awarded school is very high.
 Children are engaging with great science, both in and outside the classroom, developing positive attitudes towards science as well as secure scientific understanding and skills.
 Science subject leaders, their colleagues, head teachers, children, parents and governors should be very proud.'

 The School Games Mark is a Government-led awards scheme launched in 2012 to reward schools for their commitment to the development of competition across their school and into the community.
 Schools in England are able to assess themselves across bronze, silver and gold levels.
 We were awarded Bronze in 2018/19.

 TfL STARS Award

 TfL's STARS accredited scheme inspires young Londoners to think differently about travel and its impact on their health, well-being and the environment.
-John Burns Primary School was accredited in 2017/18 with the bronze award.
+John Burns Primary School was accredited in 2018/19 with the silver award.

 Historical Association - Historical Fiction Writing Competition 2018

 The Write Your Own Historical Fiction competition encourages young people to write their own fiction within a historical setting of their choice.
 The competition helps pupils to develop knowledge of a specific time period and to demonstrate knowledge of a specific time period and to demonstrate understanding through their own interpretations.
 120 entries were judged by an expert panel and Ahlam Ali Yusuf's entry, ' Escaping the Wire - the Unknown Tale of Fernando Lopez' was judged 'Best Story' for the Year 5/6 category.